tutek1/DTLabs/06_Beehave/lab06.md

 ![](img/BTExampleModified.jpg)

 Here, the goal of the tree is to perform actions so that the character **goes through a door**.
-The execution starts in the **root of the tree**, in the top-most composite `Sequence` node.
+The execution starts in the **root of the tree**, in the top-most composite `RootSequence` node.
 Let's take a scenario, where the door is locked.

 1. **`RootSequence`** runs **`Walk to Door`** -> `SUCCESS`
 2. **`RootSequence`** runs the **`DoorSelector`**, which runs the **`Open Door`** node -> `FAILURE` (door is locked)